 For kayaker Pete DeLosa the call was deafening and couldn't be ignored especially after El Niño, a strong warm-water mass in the Pacific had pumped moisture and new life into the veins of the California water supply.

 "Went from no water in California to everything being high!
-So great to see water returned to the South Fork." posted the Team Pyranha's Delosa on his Facebook page, "There are several options farther upstream that have been getting consistent flow.
-The road side Kyburz section offers continuous Class IV rapids for several miles and just below that the Riverton to Peavine section has semi remote feeling with Class III and IV rapids."
+So great to see water returned to the South Fork." posted the Team Pyranha's Delosa on his Facebook page, "There are several options farther upstream that have been getting a consistent flow.
+The roadside Kyburz section offers continuous Class IV rapids for several miles and just below that the Riverton to Peavine section has a semi-remote feeling with Class III and IV rapids."

 Over the Bow is a feature from Outside Adventure to the Max, telling the story behind the image.
 If you have a great picture with a great story, submit it to us at firstname.lastname@example.org